kleu046/wr.data.table/README.md

 [![R-CMD-check](https://github.com/kleu046/wr.data.table/workflows/R-CMD-check/badge.svg)](https://github.com/kleu046/wr.data.table/actions)
 <!-- badges: end -->

-This project started as a training and learning example for build R packages following the teachings on a very well structure and practical course "Build an R package" provided by John Hopkins University on Coursera.org
+This project is started as a self-training and self-learning example for build R packages following the teachings on a very well structure and practical course "Build an R package" provided by John Hopkins University on Coursera.org.

 Motivations:

+Functions in data.table offers blazing fast speed and is especially suied for large datasets.
+However, the author of these wrapper functions find data.table syntax being somewhat less intuitive, hard to remember and read.

-While funcitons / operations using data.table can be very fast (compared to similar operations in tidyverse), data.table operations can be unintuitive and harder to read.The wr.data.table project is a set of functions for performing data manipulation routines using data.table.
-These wrapper functions are written with the UNIX philosphy in building functions that does one thing at one time and making it easy to read, avoiding having to understand the data.table syntax.
+The wr.data.table project is a set of functions for performing data manipulation using data.table.
+These wrapper functions are written with the UNIX philosophy in building functions that does one thing at one time and making it easy to read, avoiding having to understand the data.table syntax.

-These wrapper functions are also written with piping in mind.
-Operations using data.table syntax could sometimes cause confusion when used with piping, where some operations changes the original data.table.
-The functions in the package, wherever appropriate, will make a copy of the input data.table and returns the output without modifying the original data.table at in the global environment.
+The functions are written following tidy data philosophies and delibrately imitate the style and piping workflow as those in tidyverse.
+With piping in mind, the functions in the package, wherever appropriate, will make a copy of the input data.table and returns the output without modifying the original data.table that is stored in the global environment.
+Unlike some functions/operations in data.table, which does change the original data.table.

 ## Installation